AnCaPepe/spring-boot-mongo/README.md

-# Auto Deploy in Amazon EC2 on Git Commit using GitHub CI/CD Action and AWS CodeDeploy (AnCaPepe branch).
+# Auto Deploy in Amazon EC2 on Git Commit using GitHub CI/CD Action and AWS CodeDeploy (AnCaPepe).

 ***